-For many, it was a matter of when, not if, but the announcements by the Chancellor yesterday of further extensions of support under the business loan schemes have been widely welcomed by the business community.
+For many, it was a matter of when, not if, but the announcements by the Chancellor on Friday of further extensions of support under the BounceBack loan scheme have been widely welcomed by the business community.

 The announcements include:

-One cash flow threat that has been hanging over most businesses since the beginning of lockdown has been removed, namely the need to pay the VAT that was deferred in Q2 this year.
+The changes are in addition to the ability to spread the payment of VAT that was deferred in Q2 last year.
 Originally, this was due to be paid by 31 March 2021, facing most businesses with the prospect of a double VAT hit in the first part of the year.
-The Government has now confirmed that this deferral can be repaid over 12 months.
+The Government confirmed last September that this deferral can be repaid over 12 months.

-Notwithstanding this, extending the deadline for applications allows more businesses to decide if they should be taking out a Government loan.
-More than £38bn has been lent under the BounceBack Loan Scheme so far and with new restrictions recently imposed in the face of a second wave of coronavirus, business owners should be assessing whether or not they have the liquidity to survive a long winter.
+More than £45bn has been lent under the BounceBack Loan Scheme to 1.4m businesses so far, and with no fixed date in sight yet for the easing of lockdown restrictions imposed in the face of a second wave of coronavirus, business owners should be assessing whether or not they have the liquidity to carry them through into the summer.
 We recommend that you ask yourself:

-If the answer to any of these questions is "yes", we recommend that you seriously consider applying for a new or restructured loan in the extended period.
-Borrowing has never been available on such favourable terms and is unlikely to be repeated, and remember, if you take these loans out and ultimately don't need them, you can repay them at any time.
+If the answer to any of these questions is "yes", we recommend that you seriously consider applying for a new or restructured loan before the end of March when the schemes expire.
+Borrowing has never been available on such favourable terms and is unlikely to be repeated.
+Remember, if you take these loans out and ultimately don't need them, you can repay them at any time.
 Your business credit rating will also not be affected.

 Contact us for further information and a confidential discussion about your requirements now.